Pre-Health FAQ

 Does UNC Charlotte offer formal programs, such as a pre-med program or a pre-optometry program?

-Which healthcare professions are advised by Pre-Health Professions Advising?
+Which healthcare professions are advised by Pre-Health Advising?

-Nursing, Public Health, and Respiratory Therapy: Advising is available in the College of Health and Human Services Advising Center .
+Nursing, Public Health, and Respiratory Therapy: Contact the College of Health and Human Services Advising Center .

 Can I just follow a pre-health track without finishing a bachelor’s degree?

 In some instances, yes.
 Students who have not completed a bachelor’s degree typically enroll and complete both their bachelor’s degree and pre-health track at UNC Charlotte.
-The student works on both sets of requirements simultaneously during their stay at UNC Charlotte.
+The student works on completing both sets of requirements simultaneously during their time at UNC Charlotte.

 Very few healthcare professional schools accept students without bachelor’s degrees; the notable exception is pharmacy school.
 Note, however, that ~75% of students currently entering pharmacy school complete 3-4 years of college.